 Due to rarity in nature, larger diamonds are harder to find and this causes carat weight to have an exponential relation with a diamond’s price.
 The larger a diamond, the more expensive it is going to be.

 The most popular size of a diamond ring is 1 carat because of the psychological, whole number associated with it.
 The demand for these diamonds creates a price jump from smaller carat diamonds.

 Here’s a practical tip that I personally use when shopping on a budget.
-I tend to look for diamonds that are slightly smaller than the “magic numbers” like 1.0ct, 1.5ct and 2.0ct sizes.
+I tend to look for diamonds that are slightly smaller than the usual “magic numbers” like 1.0ct, 1.5ct and 2.0ct sizes.

 For example, I would look within the 0.8ct or 0.9ct range to avoid the price premiums that jewelers place on popular 1ct stones.
-That’s because a 0.9ct diamond can look very similar to a 1.0ct diamond once it has been set and this can lead to a savings of thousands of dollars.
+That’s because a 0.9ct diamond can look very similar to a 1.0ct diamond once it has been set and this can lead to savings of thousands of dollars.

 Clarity is an assessment of the inclusions and blemishes found within the diamond that may affect its visual appearance.
 The gemological lab performs an examination of the diamond under a 10X magnification by a trained gemologist.

 Depending on the location, size, quantity, relief and severity of the inclusions, a diamond is then assigned a grade from the following:

 FL, IF- Flawless, Internally Flawless

 VS1, VS2 – Very Slightly Included

 Now, it is perfectly normal for natural diamonds to have some form of inclusions due to their chaotic formation process in the Earth.
 The fewer inclusions a diamond has, the rarer it is.
 Hence, a higher price premium will be placed on such diamonds.